dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 ![Screenshot1](images/screenshot12.png)

-Add selectPage function that will fire when a page is clicked and it will change currentIndex and load job list items for the page.
+Add selectPage method that will fire when a page is clicked and it will change currentIndex and load job list items for the page.

 ![Screenshot1](images/screenshot13.png)

-Add appliesClass function that changes class of a button to "current-page" if the page is current.
+Add appliesClass method that changes class of a button to "current-page" if the page is current.

 ![Screenshot1](images/screenshot14.png)

 Add createPages method to the controller class.
-This method append pager template to the DOM and compiles it using $compile service
+This method appends pager template to the DOM and compiles it using $compile service

 ![Screenshot1](images/screenshot15.png)